Two dead, 5 hospitalized in Indiana Toll Road pileup crash - NewsBreak

 SOUTH BEND, Ind.
 (AP) — Two people died and five others were hospitalized Wednesday after a crash on the Indiana Toll Road involving five passenger vehicles and a semitrailer, police said.

 The crash occurred around 3 p.m. just west of South Bend and closed all eastbound lanes.
-The Toll Road tweeted around 8:30 p.m. that all lanes had been reopened.
-The toll road is part of Interstates 80-90.
+Westbound traffic was being diverted from the toll road, part of Interstates 80-90.

+One vehicle caught fire, police said.
+There is currently no further information available.Copyright 2022 Nexstar Media Inc. All rights reserved.
+This material may not be published, broadcast, rewritten, or redistributed.